 Whats your initial response?
 Did you say librarian? (you may have hung to the stereotype of a librarian being the quiet type!)

 Well statistically he is more likely to be a farmer as there are more farmers than librarians in the USA (logical!)

 They did a survey of New York cab drivers and found that they worked more hours in sunny weather than in rainy weather, which is bizarre as they could obtain more money, if they worked longer in bad weather, more customers etc!
 They worked out that the cab drivers drove until they got their “daily wage” and then clocked off!
 Illogical isn’t it?!

 According to that research, if someone asked you “what do you believe?” your speedy part will give the answer, its only when you are asked “why?” that your logical part kicks in!

-A lot of us are aware that there is something “greater” than ourselves and none of us could honestly claim that our purpose is to sit around all day eating and drinking, but to actually do something of benefit to society and not just for ourselves!
-But according to some atheists, anyone who believes in a God or spiritual realm is akin to a neanderthal (nice huh?!)
+A lot of us are aware that there is something “greater than ourselves” and none of us could honestly claim that our purpose is to sit around all day eating and drinking, but some of us want to actually do something of benefit to society and not just for ourselves!
+According to some atheists, anyone who believes in a God or spiritual realm is akin to a neanderthal (nice huh?!)

 Things that I find illogical but the “world” accepts as normal and not to be questioned are:-